CSTR-Edinburgh/ophelia/doc/recipe_vctk.md

 ./util/submit_tf_cpu.sh ./script/split_speech.py -w $DATADIR/wav_norm/ -o $DATADIR/wav_trim_15dB/ -dB 15 -ncores 25 -trimonly
 ```

-# Extract acoustic features and attention guides
+## Extract acoustic features and attention guides

 The configuration file holds paths to the data, transcripts, etc., which should be changed to match the way your data and files are structured.
+Thereafter, these two commands can be run:

 ```
 ./util/submit_tf_cpu.sh ./prepare_acoustic_features.py -c ./config/vctk_01.cfg -ncores 25
 ./util/submit_tf.sh ./prepare_attention_guides.py -c ./config/vctk_01.cfg -ncores 25
 ```

-# Edit the configuration file
+## Edit the configuration file

 The following command will output a list of phones.
-Paste this into the config file as 'vocab', adding '<PADDING>' as an entry to the list.
-It also produces a list of the speakers - these should be pasted into the config file as 'speaker_list', also adding '<PADDING>' as an entry to the list.
+Paste this into the config file as 'vocab', adding '\<PADDING\>' as an entry to the list.
+It also produces a list of the speakers - these should be pasted into the config file as 'speaker_list', also adding '\<PADDING\>' as an entry to the list.

 ```
 python ./script/check_transcript.py -i $DATADIR/transcript.csv -cmp work/vctk_01/data/mels/ -phone -speaker